pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 ---
 title: Data Cleaning using Python
-subtitle: Handling Unusual Values
+subtitle: Handling "Unusual" Values
-summary: Replacing 0 with NaN
+summary: Real-world data often has "unusual values".
+Data can have this so called "unusual" values for a number of reasons such as human errors or problem in measuring devices.
-date: "2020-05-19"
+date: "2020-07-17"
 draft: false
-share: false
+share: true
 commentable: false
 editable: false